-Every delay spray is going to have different timing.
-As already noted, most are going to require at least a 10 to 15-minute wait.
+Every spray is going to have different waiting times.
+As already noted, most are going to require at least a 5 to 10-minute wait.

 Even a short wait can seem like an eternity in the heat of the moment, sure.

 So, apply, wait, test for sensitivity, and then go for it.